Model-independent pricing with insider information: a Skorokhod embedding approach: No-arbitrage, pricing and hedging in specific information settings

+To the best of our knowledge, necessary and sufficient conditions for the existence of $\xi\in\RST(\mu;\Lambda_1)$ are unknown.
+We are able to provide them in specific settings (see Section~\ref{sec:barrier}), while the existence of general criteria remains an interesting open problem.

-It is clear that, in general, not all information processes are of the form \eqref{ex:l}.
-However the constraint $\tau \in \RST(\mu)$ may impose additional conditions that are not immediate from the construction of $\Lambda$.
+Before we proceed, we would like to remark on the specific form of the feasibility sets $\Lambda$ in \eqref{ex:l}.
+It is clear that, in general, not all information processes/feasibility sets are of the form \eqref{ex:l}.
+A full classification and analysis is beyond the scope of this paper.
+One of the various reasons that makes this analysis complicated is that the constraint $\tau \in \RST(\mu)$ may impose additional conditions that are not immediate from the construction of $\Lambda$.
 Consider for example the case where